 Email Etiquette

-In America, people like to get right into the reason for writing the email correspondence.
+In America, people are much more straightforward and like to get right into the reason for writing email correspondence.
 This is not the case in France.
 Starting an email with your needs turns off the person reading.
 Instead, think of pleasantries that are likely to brighten the recipient’s mood.

 How To Dress